Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Experiments and Results

 \paragraph{Automated Evaluation} Since questions in \textsc{MultiQ} are open-ended and answers can come in many languages, we need a flexible method for evaluating accuracy.
 We find that a carefully crafted prompt to GPT-4, which checks a given model answer against the English version of the question from \textsc{MultiQ}, serves this purpose well. \footnote{See Appendix \ref{app:exp_setup} for the prompt template.}

-To evaluate the reliability of our automated evaluation method, we tasked two independent human annotators to label model responses from four of our models for the same 100 randomly selected prompts as correct or incorrect. \footnote{We exclude the 13B and 70B versions of Llama2 from the QA accuracy analysis for reasons of clarity, and because they resemble the results of Llama2 7B.} Disagreements between the annotators, which occurred for no more than four responses per model, were resolved in discussions with one of the authors.
+To evaluate the reliability of our automated evaluation method, we tasked two independent human annotators to label model responses from four of our models for the same 282 randomly selected prompts covering at least two questions per language, as correct or incorrect. \footnote{We exclude the 13B and 70B versions of Llama2 from the QA accuracy analysis for reasons of clarity, and because they resemble the results of Llama2 7B.} Disagreements between the annotators, which occurred for no more than four responses per model, were resolved in discussions with one of the authors.
 We find that the accuracy of our automated evaluation, as measured against the human labels, is very high across models (see Table~\ref{tab:validation_metrics}).
-Accuracy is perfect on Mistral.
-For the other models, the automated evaluation tends to be very precise on correct answers, but less so on incorrect answers.
+For all models, the automated evaluation tends to be very precise on correct answers, but less so on incorrect answers.
 This means that the automated evaluation will likely underestimate the proportion of correct model answers across languages.
 Overall, automated evaluation, like automated translation, introduces noise to our silver standard \textsc{MultiQ} benchmark, but we find the amount of noise to likely be small.

 \paragraph{Results}

 Based on our automated evaluation, we calculate the proportion of correctly answered questions for each model across all 137 languages.
 Table~\ref{tab:answer_acc} shows overall results, and Figure~\ref{fig:answer_accuracy} shows a breakdown across all languages.
 We find that Mixtral is most accurate overall, but also across most individual languages covered in \textsc{MultiQ}.
 Mistral shows the lowest overall accuracy across all languages, with a long tail distribution starting to decrease after the best-performing 20 languages.
 Moreover, a direct comparison between the results of Mixtral and Qwen shows that they achieve very similar results on Chinese, although only Qwen was explicitly trained in Chinese \citep{bai2023qwen}.